seonglae/intuiter/README.md

 # How to Contribute

-This Project is only for windows but another project [robota]() is developing which support mac os, and linux but this will be maintained

 - ahk user can contribute to core
 - js user can contribute electron, vue
 - this is my first big project, code is not clean